Email MarketingAnalyticsRetention

 Three Levers That Determine Your Subscriber Value

-Lever 2: Average Order Value
+Lever 1: Average Order Value (the ceiling)

-If you're in the High-AOV archetype, this lever is already working for you.
-Protect it.
+AOV is the hardest lever to move through email alone — it's largely a function of product and pricing.
+But email influences it at the margin: cross-sell flows, bundles, tiered incentives, and curated recommendations push AOV up without changing the underlying product mix.
+If you're in the High-AOV archetype, this lever is already working for you — protect it.
 Don't dilute AOV by discounting to drive volume.
-The brands in this archetype generate their subscriber value through big tickets, not high conversion.
-Discounting trades the lever that's working for the one that isn't.
+The brands in that archetype generate their subscriber value through big tickets, not high conversion; discounting trades the lever that's working for the one that isn't.

-Lever 3: Purchase Frequency
+Lever 3: Purchase Frequency (the compounder)

 Our LTV by purchase count data shows the compounding curve: a five-plus purchase customer is worth 7.3x a one-time buyer.
 And our repeat purchase benchmarks show that 50% of repeat purchases happen within 30 days — meaning the post-purchase window is where frequency is won or lost.
+If you're in the High-Conversion archetype, this is your lever.
+You're already converting subscribers into buyers.
+Now compound it by getting those buyers to come back — and by nudging order value up while you do.

 Not sure which archetype your brand falls into — or which lever to pull first?
 We audit this for every new client.